If you have any questions about the CalABLE program, please contact CalABLE.

 - Strategic Plan

 - Can CalABLE Improve your Health? on Wednesday, July 20th at 2:00 pm (Register in advance for this webinar.)

 About the California Achieving a Better Life Experience (CalABLE) Program

 For many people with disabilities, the fear of losing critical public benefits, coupled with the high cost of support expenses, has limited them from building financial security.

 Until recently, individuals receiving federal benefits have been restricted in the amount of money they can save, essentially keeping them in poverty and preventing them from planning for the future.
-With the Stephen Beck Jr. Achieving a Better Life Experience (ABLE) Act, signed into federal law by the President, these thresholds are no longer an obstacle, as the law provided that eligible individuals with disabilities could now save above the $2,000 resource limit without impacting their eligibility for means-tested public benefits, such as such as Supplemental Security Income (SSI) and Medicaid/Medi-Cal.
+When the Stephen Beck Jr. Achieving a Better Life Experience (ABLE) Act was signed into federal law by President Obama in 2014, these thresholds were no longer an obstacle, as the law provided that eligible individuals with disabilities could now save above the $2,000 resource limit without impacting their eligibility for means-tested public benefits, such as such as Supplemental Security Income (SSI) and Medicaid/Medi-Cal.
 The ABLE Act has been heralded as one of the most important pieces of disability legislation since the Americans with Disabilities Act.

 In 2015, California Governor Jerry Brown signed the California ABLE Act into law, establishing the California ABLE Act Board (SB 324, Pavley) and the state’s 529A Qualified ABLE Program, CalABLE (AB 449, Irwin) – and opening up life-improving opportunities for people with disabilities and their families.